nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |NVDA plays beeps as the mouse moves, so that the user can work out where the mouse is in regards to the dimensions of the screen.|
 |disabled |NVDA will not announce the location of the   mouse pointer via beeps when you move the mouse pointer over the screen.|

-The higher the mouse is on the screen, the higher the pitch of the beeps.
-The further left or right the mouse is located on the screen, the further left or right the sound will be played (assuming the user has stereo speakers or headphones).

 ##### Brightness controls audio coordinates volume {#MouseSettingsBrightness}

+If the "play audio coordinates when mouse moves" checkbox is checked, then checking this checkbox means that the volume of the audio coordinates beeps is controlled by how bright the screen is under the mouse.
+This setting is unchecked by default.

 | . {.hideHeaderRow} |.|
 |---|---|